10 Best Music Marketing Campaigns

 Released in 2014, 'Syro' was electronic music producer Aphex Twin's first record under this guise since 2001.

+The 'Syro' promotional campaign began when a blimp with the Aphex logo was seen over London, then Aphex-styled graffiti was spotted in New York and other US locations.
 Then the Aphex Twitter account posted a link which could only be viewed on the deep web.
-On being accessed, this featured album information such as the title and track listing although confusingly this these track titles were thought to be coded messages that had to be deciphered.
+When accessed, this featured album information such as the title and track listing although confusingly these track titles were coded messages that had to be deciphered.

 Prince | 'Hit N'Run'

 Excitingly, technology has opened up even more opportunities than before with social media, an artist YouTube channel or Spotify playlists providing musical talent with a range of channels to tell a person's story as an artist.
-As an artist, you need to do your research and get as creative as you can.
-Good luck!

 Deep dive into the evolving world of music marketing